specialunderwear/as3-callatevent/readme.rst

     // or when aClosure does not need any parameters: callAtEvent(aClosure).on(context);

+The `on` part is only available when the function passed to `callAtEvent` can be rebound.
+If it can not be rebound it will generate an error.

 When callAtEvent is working with a method, instead of a closure it gets even simpler because methods cannot be rebound to anything else but it's instance::